Author Phil Mills, Jr.

 Phil is staying busy by also working on two new children’s books entitled “The Story” and “Tommy the Tugboat Turtle”.
 Both are currently being illustrated.
 He’s also working on a book of short stories, along with a book of inspirational poetry, and an exciting new novel entitled, “The Laramie Letter”.

 Phil was featured in the May 2023 issue of True West magazine in the column “What History Has Taught Me”.

 Phil, whose grandfather Oscar Mills grew up in Montana and rode at times with the famous Western artist Charles M. Russell, is also an avid fan of professional rodeo and in 2016 attended the Chad Nicholson Rodeo Announcer Seminar in Fort Worth, Texas.
 Then he spent the summer of 2016 and the early spring of 2017 announcing rodeos in Bandera, Texas, “Cowboy Capital of the World”, along with barrel racing events in Georgia and Alabama.

-Phil was recently elected Vice President of the Western Writers of America (WWA), a group in which he’s been a long time member.
+Phil currently serves as Vice President of the Western Writers of America (WWA), a group in which he’s been a long time member.
 He also holds memberships in the Oregon-California Trails Association (OCTA), Women Writing the West (WWW), and the Montana Historical Society and the Society of Children’s Book Writers and Illustrators (SCBWI).
 Phil is also a lifetime member of the Custer Battlefield Historical and Museum Association (CBHMA).
 His experience includes being a small town newspaper editor, farm magazine editor, and work with two major advertising/public relations agencies.
 Phil has traveled to many parts of the world, but keeps coming back to write about the American West.